Sanya1001/Sanya1001/README.md

 ### ⭐️ About Me
 📍 My pronouns are she/they
-📍 My personality type is ENFJ-T aka Protagonist ([read more](https://www.16personalities.com/enfj-personality)...)
 📍 Coding, math and art are my primary interests
-📍 I am a fast paced self learner (and a bit of a workaholic)
 📍 I love technology aimed at increasing accessibility, inclusivity and mental health (or health in general)

 ### ⭐️ Languages and experience